vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 <div class="overview">
 <h1 class="post-title">{{ page.title | escape }}</h1>

-2GUD is a marketplace launched by Flipkart in 2019, with the vision of providing interesting and unbranded selection at value.
+2GUD is a marketplace launched by Flipkart in 2019, with an intent to provide diverse and unbranded selection, at value.

 After 6 months of launch, engagement and conversion were highly unsatisfactory.
 To address this, I did user research to unearth what users need, conducted workshops to bring shared understanding of the problem space, and called out the need to change our strategy.
 Through facilitation of design workshops, I played a pivotal role in enabling solution discovery and revamping our product.